The other day I got an email from Meg, a reader of MoneyPantry, wanting to know how she could start a free blog to make money with.

 2. Affiliate Marketing

-Affiliate marketing involves promotion of products or premium services, which cut you a share of the sales as a reward for your promotional effort.
+Affiliate marketing involves the promotion of products or premium services, which cut you a share of the sales as a reward for your promotional effort.

 Pick the right promotional banners and insert them into your blog.
 As mentioned, you are entitled to your fixed commission with every successful sale.